nationalarchives/tdr-dev-documentation/TERRAFORM.md

 * Prototype Project:
   * **Master Branch**: https://github.com/nationalarchives/tdr-prototype-terraform (*"stateful" repository structure to manage AWS environments*)
   * **Workspaces Branch**: https://github.com/nationalarchives/tdr-prototype-terraform/tree/workspaces (*Terraform workspaces to manage AWS environments*)

+## Recommendations

+These are based on discussions with Digital Services team and their experiences with using Terraform:
+* **Make use of Terraform workspaces**: This was not something that Digital Services did as they were not aware of them.
+Terraform workspaces provide better management of different environments and their state, then having different directories to define different environments.
+* **Testing of Terraform**: This is not something that Digital Services do.
+There is no reason to adopt testing, though further investigation is needed into the testing frameworks available for Terraform, and whether this will bring any benefits
+* **Running Terraform from developer local environments**: This is the approach that Digital Services take.
+Further investigation should be done as to whether there is any advantages to running Terraform on Jenkins (or other CI/CD client)
+* **Project Structure Using "Root"**: Create the Terraform project with a "root" which then calls separate modules as needed.
+Digital Services took a different route, with having individual "roots" for each of the Terraform modules.

 ## Project Structure